stfxecutables/model_variance/drafts/details.md

 Since there are 10 repeats, and 10 runs per repeat, each repeat yields 45 pairs of ECs.
 The mean of these 45 EC pairs is a single value, the "EC Mean", and the 10 of them gives us a distribution on the EC mean.
-These distributions are depicted in the figures below, and have a number advantages over the gross summaries above, in that they consider within-repeat correlations and effects.
+These distributions are depicted in the figures below, and have a number of advantages over the gross summaries above, in that they consider within-repeat correlations and effects.

 | Global $\text{EC}$: Anneal | Global $\text{EC}_{\text{acc}}$: Anneal |